satvikshri/OpenMRS-submissions/CaseStudyTemplate/readme.md

 CaseStudyTemplate.dox is the template.

-Rest are the Ebola Case Study prepared in this template.
+EbolaCaseStudy.dox is the Case Study prepared in this template.

+EbolaCaseStudy.pdf is for preview.

+Thank you!